1998 World Snooker Championship: Qualifying results

+Rounds 9-11

+Results for rounds 9 to 11 are shown below.

+Rounds 12-15

+Results for rounds 12 to 15 are shown below.
+Round 15 was held at Telford international Centre on 20 and 21 March.

 Century breaks

-There were 59 century breaks in the championship, a new record which would last until 2002.
+A total of 59 century breaks were made during the main stage of the tournament, a new record which lasted until 2002.
 John Higgins' 14 centuries in the tournament was a new record, beating the 12 made by Stephen Hendry in 1995.